TomjWolcott/arbgeom_rs/README.md

 ## Movement
 WASD, Space, Shift for movement and drag with the mouse to turn the camera.
-You can also add kebinds to some of the parameters of manifolds, for example the one that is currently set up uses t/g, y/h, u/j to control the varius radii of the ditorus
+You can also add kebinds to some of the parameters of manifolds, for example the one that is currently set up uses t/g, y/h, u/j to control the various radii of the ditorus